learn-co-students/pfwtfp-greed-lab-dan-reeve-s-module-1-gap/README.md

 The name and structure of the method that calls the messages in correct order is up to you.

-The one exception to this is that you _must_ have an instance method, `calculate_points(dice_array)`.
+The one exception to this is that you must include a method, `calculate_points(dice_array)`, in your Greed class.
 This method takes in any array of integers of any length and returns the correct total point value, based on the rules of Greed explained below.

+The `Player` class is optional, but it is recommended that you use it to keep track of individual player scores.

 A game of greed should be started by calling `Greed.new()`.
 If you would like to play and test as you work, run `ruby bin/start.rb` to start a new game.